tianshang486/mysql/intl.en-US/RDS PostgreSQL Database/Restoration/Restore the data of an ApsaraDB RDS for PostgreSQL instance.md

 The original RDS instance whose data you want to restore must meet the following requirements:

 -   The original RDS instance is in the Running state and is not locked.
--   The original RDS instance does not have an ongoing migration task.
+-   The original RDS instance does not have ongoing migration tasks.
 -   If you want to restore data to a point in time, the log backup function is enabled for the original RDS instance.
--   If you want to restore data from a backup, the original RDS instance has at least one backup.
+-   If you want to restore data from a backup set, the original RDS instance has at least one backup set.

-ApsaraDB RDS for PostgreSQL allows you to restore data from a backup or to a point in time.
-The restoration procedure is as follows:
+ApsaraDB RDS for PostgreSQL allows you to restore data from a backup set or to a point in time.
+The following procedure is used to restore data:

 1. Restore data to a new RDS instance.
 This process was known as instance cloning.
-2. Verify data on the new RDS instance.
+2. Log on to the new RDS instance and verify the data.
-3. Migrate data to the original RDS instance.
+3. Migrate the data to the original RDS instance.

 ## Precautions

 -   The new RDS instance must have the same IP address whitelist, backup, and parameter settings as the original RDS instance.
--   The data and account information of the new RDS instance must be the same as the data and account information indicated by the specified data or log backup file of the original RDS instance.
+-   The data and account information of the new RDS instance must be the same as the data and account information that is indicated by the specified data or log backup file of the original RDS instance.

 ## Billing

-The price of the new RDS instance is the same as the price that you must pay when you create an RDS instance.
-For more information, see the pricing information at [ApsaraDB for RDS](https://www.alibabacloud.com/product/apsaradb-for-rds#pricing).
+The restoration fee is the same as the fee that is required to purchase a new RDS instance.
+For more information, visit the [ApsaraDB RDS](https://www.alibabacloud.com/product/apsaradb-for-rds#pricing) buy page.

 ## Restore data to a new RDS instance